estegich/Git-Practice/syllabus.md

 Prof. Errin T. Stegich

-- Kishlansky, Mark. *Civilization in the West.* New York:  Cengage, 2013.
+- Kishlansky, Mark. *Civilization in the West.* New York:  Penguin, 2013.

 - Primary source readings:  *Available on Canvas*